shelbylimwy/pathfinder/README.md

 ## About

 PathFinder is a command-line webscrapping program written in python - it takes in job title request, then output Australian job data from the job site Indeed.com as a csv file.
+Here's a [demo](https://www.youtube.com/watch?v=H-rMnejA9DQ).

 ## Libraries